rdpbecker/Timer/README.md

 those in the first column of *splitNames.csv*.
 Once the user has chosen a game, they are prompted to select a category for the game.
 When the user selects a category, a GUI pops up which is used for the rest of the program.
-There are five buttons, and most of them also have key bindings.
+There are six buttons, and most of them also have key bindings.
 1. `Start Run` has the key binding <Space>
 2. `Split` has the key binding <Return>
 3. `Reset` has the key binding `r`
 4. `Skip Split` has the key binding `s`
 5. `Change Compare` currently has no key binding
+6. `Pause` has the key binding `p`

 Each button calls a function to progress through the segments:
 1. `Start Run` starts the timer by initializing the start time.